DimitriWeiss/up-ac/README.md

 ## Planning engines integrated in the algorithm configuration

 The development of the unified planning framework is still ongoing.
-Hence, some of the integrated planning engines ae not yet available for automated algorithm configuration.
+Hence, some of the integrated planning engines are not yet available for automated algorithm configuration.
 Planning engines confirmed to work in this implementation are:

 - lpg
 - fast-downward